bookalope/Bookalope/API.md

 Post an image with the given name or id for the bookflow.
 The only image currently supported is the cover image.

-**Parameters**: `name` (string) is the name or identifier for the image; this parameter is optional and defaults to `'cover-image'`, the book’s cover image. `caption` (string) is the caption for the image; this parameter is optional and if none is given then an existing caption for the image is removed. `file` (string) is the base64 encoded image. `filename` (string) is the original file name of the image.
+**Parameters**: `name` (string) is the name or identifier for the image; this parameter is optional and defaults to `'cover-image'`, the book’s cover image. `alt` (string) is the alt text for the image; this parameter is optional and if none is given then an existing alt text for the image is removed. `file` (string) is the base64 encoded image. `filename` (string) is the original file name of the image.
 **Return**: n/a
 **Errors**: `400` if the image is not one of the supported formats (jpg, png, gif); `406` if the bookflow does not contain a document, or the document is not in `convert` step, or no image with the specified name existed; `413` if the posted document is too large (more than 12MB).